OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-new/overview.md

 ## Create Eclipse Workspace Folder

+>_[JHB] Although I used most of these tools, I didn't use precisely these same steps.
+I will attempt to test these when setting up DWR with the Aug3 and the tools (mostly these same ones) they need for maintaining it._

 This step is the same as the [Initial Project Setup](../project-init/eclipse-workspace/) so follow those instructions with the following input:

 * Linux:  the workspace folder is `~/cdss-dev/StateCU/eclipse-workspace`